Temple of Philae

 Straight ahead in the courtyard is the Second Pylon which provides access to the Temple of Isis.
-The second pylon is approximately 105 feet wide and 40 feet high and is unusual in that it is not parallel to the First Pylon.
+The second pylon is approximately 32 metres (105 ft) wide and 131 metres (40 ft) high and is unusual in that it is not parallel to the First Pylon.

 On entering the Temple, three small antechambers with small rooms set off them are found, whilst straight in front is the sanctuary itself.
 The sanctuary is a small chamber which contains the pedestal upon which would have stood the statue of Isis.

 Adjacent to the main temple complex of Isis is the Temple of Hathor.